-Do not modify the template files directly (Appearance > Editor).
+Do not modify the template files directly.
 If you update or upgrade the selected theme, all your changes will disappear.

 Use child theme instead.